NoesisGUI

 The * ('Star') Unit

-The * ('Star') unit provides a proportional sizing solution in which each Row or Column is sized relative to other Rows or Columns along the same axis which are also sized in * ('Star') units.
+The * ('Star') unit provides a proportional sizing solution in which each Column or Row is sized relative to other Columns or Rows along the same axis which are also sized in * ('Star') units.

 Using this system, a Column set to 1* will be half the width of a Column set to 2*.